brefphp/bref/README.md

 });
 ```

-Watch out: if you want to setup an HTTP handler (e.g. for the webhook) you need to use an HTTP framework.
+Watch out: if you want to setup a HTTP handler (e.g. for the webhook) you need to use a HTTP framework.
 This is described at the end of this page.

 ## Deployment